Complexity, messiahs, and why we need to swap 'In God We Trust' for 'E Pluribus Unum'

 Why should it be so fated that this is the end of America the Free?
 We still can vote.
 We still can protest.
 We still can speak our minds.
 We still can demand better leadership.
 If anything, this is the very moment the Constitution was created for: it’s up to us to exercise our right to protect it rather than outsource that to the rather awful-at-their “jobs” members of Congress to do it for us.
 Jobs goes in quotes because it’s not a job to be an elected official.
 It’s a privilege.

-Despite the abjectly shocking level of corruption, hauteur, disdain, and divisive anger we Americans are stewing in currently, is because we have a rare opportunity for either growth or despair, but the only way out is through.
+Despite the abjectly shocking level of corruption, hauteur, disdain, and divisive anger we Americans are stewing in currently, is a rare opportunity for either growth or despair, but the only way out is through.
 If we try to go around, under, or above this moment, we’re doomed, and I do mean “American carnage” the likes of which we can’t even imagine.
 If we have the tenacity and courage to face our collective darkness now staring us rabid-eyed in our face, however, I believe we can set in motion a renaissance of democracy; perhaps a Phoenix and not an eagle should be our bird.

 I steadfastly maintain not optimism so much as a determination to keep moving forward.
 If you’re subscribing and reading along, then I trust you maintain that, too, or care to develop the strength to.